 Just because someone is great at their job doesn’t mean they love what they do.
 Leaders often make the mistake of assuming that good performance means their employees are happy in their roles.
 While they’re not wrong to do so, they should always dig deeper to find out where each person’s passion truly lies.

-If you’ve spoken to the employee about what their career goals are, then you can usually get a good idea as to how your company lines up with their interests and passions.
+If you’ve spoken to the employee about what their career goals are, then you can usually get a good idea as to how your company values line up with their interests and passions.
 Does their current position seem aligned with this?

 Feelings of anger and frustration may be another surprising sign that an employee is outgrowing their role and is ready for a new challenge.
 The last thing you want is someone who is actively disengaged to start spreading toxicity around the workplace!